coderefinery/installation/editors.md

 Video:https://www.youtube.com/watch?v=cLyUZAabf40

 ## Vi/Vim
  This editor takes a little effort to get started.
-But has more functionality than Nano, especially if you write programing code.
+But has more functionality than Nano, especially if you write programming code.

 ### How to install
 Ubuntu :